 Manufacturing Lawyer: Do you have a contract with this Chinese factory?

 Them: No, but I have a purchase order.

 Manufacturing Lawyer: Does the purchase order set forth the quality standards required?

 Them: No. I didn’t think that was necessary.
 Everyone knows what is required to have a good quality _________ product.

 Manufacturing Lawyer: Without a written document setting forth the specifics on quality, your case will be much tougher.
 Did you have someone inspect the goods before they were shipped?

 Manufacturing Lawyer: Why not?

-I do not know what percent of product comes back bad for those companies that do not use QC inspections nor do I know what percent of product comes back bad for those that do.
-But I have seen enough to become absolutely convinced (as is pretty much everybody I know who works in or around international manufacturing) that QC inspections are pretty much always worth the money.
+I do not know what percent of product is defective for those companies that do not use QC inspections nor do I know what percent of product is defective for those that do.
+But I have seen enough to become convinced (as is pretty much everybody who works in or around international manufacturing) that QC inspections are nearly always worth the money.